maheshsabnis/einfochipsreact/reactapp/my-react-app/README.md

     - Generate a Table showing the LIst of Products by creating a TableComponent using Functional Component
       - This table component must provide facility to 'sort' product records whren the column is clicked
       - The Table component can delete row based on CanDelete set to true
+3. Modify the DropDown Component to accept Records to show to generate the options and this component must provide the selected option value back to the parent component